stevenxchung/AWS-CSAA-ACloudGuru/Section 12 -- Additional Exam Tips/README.md

         2. Create a bucket policy that allows cross account access
         3. Turn on CloudTrail in the other accounts and use the bucket in the paying account

-### AWS Ogranizations and Consolidated Billing - Exam Tips
+### AWS Organizations and Consolidated Billing - Exam Tips
 * Consolidated billing allows you to get volume discounts on all your accounts
 * Unused reserved instances for EC2 are applied across the group
 * CloudTrail is on a per account and per region basis but can be aggregated into a single bucket in the paying account